Ballet in four acts

 Pas de six

 The famous La Esmeralda Pas de six was created by Petipa and Drigo for Virginia Zucchi in Petipa’s 1886 revival.
-As was the custom of the time, a novelty piece was added to showcase the ballerina’s dramatic gifts and the result was a splendid pas de six in the third act, which replaced Perrot and Pugni’s original pas d’action.
+As was the custom of the time, a novelty piece was added to showcase the ballerina’s dramatic gifts and the result was a pas de six in the second or third act, which replaced Perrot and Pugni’s original pas d’action.
 In this pas de six, Esmeralda and her friends are invited to dance at a feast to celebrate the engagement of Fleur-de-Lys, only to discover that Fleur-de-Lys’s fiancé is none other than her beloved Phoebus.
 The pas reflects Esmeralda’s heartbreak, but by the end, her love for dancing completely takes over.
 Zucchi’s performances as Esmeralda became legendary in Russia and the role became among the most coveted of parts for her.
 The La Esmeralda Pas de six has since remained in the ballet repertoire and is often performed at galas, but the version that is widely danced today is Agrippina Vaganova’s revival from her 1935 production of La Esmeralda.
 The original pas de six does not contain a variation for Pierre Gringoire; the traditional male variation danced in the pas de six today is set to music from The Talisman and was added to the pas by Vakhtang Chabukiani ca. 1935.

 The role of Esmeralda makes not only technical demands, but demands for strong dramatic/acting abilities, something that Zucchi was very celebrated for.
 However, the role also required a personal approach, which Petipa explained to Kschessinskaya when, at 20 years old, she first asked him to allow her to dance the role.
-Kschessinskaya gives a lovely account in her memoirs of this event:
+Kschessinskaya gives an account in her memoirs of this event:

 I told him that I should like to dance Esmeralda.
 He listened carefully and asked me point-blank in his jargon, “You love?”